carbon-language/carbon-lang/clang/README.txt

  * BSD License, can be linked into non-GPL projects.
  * Full diagnostic control, per diagnostic.
  * Faster than GCC at parsing, lexing, and preprocessing.
+ * Defers exposing platform-specific stuff to as late as possible, tracks use of platform-specific features (e.g. #ifdef PPC) to allow 'portable bytecodes'.

 Future Features:

  * Fine grained diag control within the source (#pragma enable/disable warning).